0

 Board games have long been a staple of childhood development.
 There’s a host of academic functions being put to use when our children play board games.

 Board games are also great for developing your child’s social skills and manners.
-Every child will at some point have an absolute meltdown if they don’t win, but eventually they will come to terms with fair play, honesty and the value of playing just for fun.
-Learning to take turns, share and be a good sport all come from a night of playing games with the family.
+Every child will at some point have an absolute meltdown if they don’t win, but eventually, they will come to terms with fair play, honesty, and the value of playing just for fun.
+Learning to take turns, share, and to be a good sport all come from a night of playing games with the family.

-Some of the best board games for speech therapy on the market today are the same ones you played when you were a kid, so you may recognize some of the names below.
+Some of the best board games for speech therapy on the market today are the same ones you played when you were a kid.
+You will probably recognize some of the names below.

 (And check out these great speech language games for middle-schoolers!)